tozny/e3db-java/DEVELOPMENT.md

 The `plaintest` directory contains test specific to the crypto libraries used on the plain Java platform.
 You can run these test from the command line using teh command `gradlew :plaintest:test`.

+You must set the `REGISTRATION_TOKEN` environment variable to supply a registration token.

 Android Testing
 ====

 The `androidtest` project contains Android-specific tests (for crypto operations as well as secure configuration storage).

+You must set the `REGISTRATION_TOKEN` environment variable *when building the app*.
+Note that this value is compiled into the Test APK and executed on the Android device (or emulator).
+If you change the value, you must clean the `androidtest` project and compile again.

 You can run the Android tests from the command line using the command `gradlew :androidtest:connectedAndroidTest`, assuming a phone is plugged in and has USB debugging enabled.